 That’s why it’s essential that we keep the pressure on the Government, and the new prime minister, to not only deliver the things that have already been promised, such as the extra £2.3bn a year for mental health, but to go further in their approach and put mental health at the heart of their agenda.
 We will keep fighting to ensure they do, and we hope we can continue to rely on your support.

-We've written the two leadership candidates outlining six mental health priorities for the new prime minister's administration: Time to deliver
+We wrote to the two leadership candidates outlining six mental health priorities for the new prime minister's administration: Time to deliver